MRtrix3/cmdline-tutorial/docs/commands.rst

 Below are some examples of commands in typical use, illustrating some of the concepts explained in this document.
-To fully understand the examples, you may need to refer back to the sections on `paths`_, using special filenames, or using wildcards.
+To fully understand the examples, you may need to refer back to the sections on :ref:`paths`, using special filenames, or using wildcards.

 - To change your current working directory to its parent folder (move one branch down the directory tree):